 The Men's 2nd XI were promoted twice in three seasons before dropping back to Div 4NW.
 The Men's 3rd XI topped Div 5NW in 2016/17 and join the 2nd XI in Div 4NW.
 At the entry level of the leagues, the Ladies’ 4th XI and Men’s 5th XI provide hockey for a mix of old heads and new hands.

 The detailed history of the Club has been lost in the mists of time, but we do know that it was formed in about 1935, originally as a company team for the paper manufacturer Spicers, based in the village of Sawston (south of Cambridge).
-At some point the club 'left home' and became Sawston Hockey Club, still based in the village and playing at the grass pitches owned by Spicers.
+At some point the club 'left home' and became Sawston Men's Hockey Club, still based in the village and playing at the grass pitches owned by Spicers.
+A separate Sawston Ladies’ Hockey Club was formed later.

-When league regulations demanded that clubs play their games on artificial pitches the club was forced to move its home games into Cambridge, initially based at the Perse School, then at a variety of pitches around the city before settling at Long Road in 2014.
+In 1996 the club was forced to move its home games into Cambridge when league regulations changed to require that matches be played on artificial pitches.
+The club was initially based at the Perse School, then at a variety of pitches around the city before settling at Long Road in 2014.